Frequently Asked Questions

 10. When do I find out if I’ve been accepted into the program?

-Students will be notified by early March if they are invited for an interview.
-Final decision letters will be mailed by the end of March.
+Students will be notified by mid March if they are invited for an interview.
+Final decision letters will be mailed by April 9, 2021.

 12. If I’m not admitted, what should I do?